 M.A.Ed.
 Intervention Specialist Mild/Moderate (Initial License)

 The MVNU School of Graduate & Professional Studies is proud to offer an M.A.Ed. degree program leading to initial Ohio licensure as an Intervention Specialist for Mild/Moderate Disabilities.
 Our program is intentionally designed for ambitious adults to get a high-quality education while maintaining personal and professional responsibilities through our fully online program.

 This program is specifically designed for individuals who have earned a bachelor’s degree but who do not have a teaching license.
 This comprehensive program leads to a first teaching license in the area of special education.
 The program is for individuals with an interest in and commitment to serving pupils with disabilities.

-- Be illuminating — This program blends classroom and field experience to provide you with the knowledge and confidence to teach and serve the unique population of students with mild/moderate disabilities.
+- Be illuminating — This program blends online learning and field experience to provide you with the knowledge and confidence to teach and serve the unique population of students with mild/moderate disabilities.

 - Learn from the best — Our courses are facilitated by qualified faculty with personal experience in assisting students with disabilities.